scottysseus/recipie/README.md

     npm install -g bun
     ```

-1. and install all dependencies:
+1. and install all dependencies (from project root folder):

     ```bash
     bun install